sanoj-s/joq-web-sel/README.md

-# snj-mars
+# joq-web-sel
-**snj-mars** is a test automation framework for web applications on different browsers like Google Chrome, Mozilla Firefox, Microsoft Edge, Internet Explorer, and Safari in real-time.
+**joq-web-sel** is a test automation framework for web applications on different browsers like Google Chrome, Mozilla Firefox, Microsoft Edge, Internet Explorer, and Safari in real-time.
 The framework supports Java programming language.
 It provides rich features like Test Execution, Test Reporting, and Test details sharing via mail.
-The automation framework includes 370 pre-built keywords using which an Automation Engineer can easily perform web automation.
+The automation framework includes 372 pre-built keywords using which an Automation Engineer can easily perform web automation.

-<h3>Salient features of snj-mars</h3>
+<h3>Salient features of joq-web-sel</h3>
 <li>Automation support for web applications (in Windows, MAC and Linux platforms).
 <br><li>Automation support for Google Chrome, Mozilla Firefox, Microsoft Edge, Internet Explorer and Safari browsers.
 <br><li>Automation support for headless execution of test scripts.